Just an Anchorage

 My dad was also a bush pilot and flew a Cessna 180.

-Our wrecking yard was right across from Merrill field and when the bush planes would take off, if I knew the pilot, I would run across 5th ave onto the tarmac and get in the plane for a ride right on the take-off and landing pad.
+Our wrecking yard was right across from Merrill field.
+When the bush planes would take off, if I knew the pilot, I would run across 5th ave onto the tarmac and get in the plane for a ride right on the take-off and landing pad.
 What a joyful memory.

 I went to Denali elementary school and then to Central jr. High.

-I rode a Husqvarna motorcycle and when I won my first race, the guy who owned the Anchorage Harley dealership presented me with my trophy.
+I rode a Husqvarna motorcycle and when I won my first race, the man who owned the Anchorage Harley dealership presented me with my trophy.

 I remember the 1964 earthquake and how scared I was every time there was an aftershock.